 Why do waiting times vary?

-When your referral is picked up by our Titration Team, you will be given a latest date for the start of your titration.
-At this stage, it is difficult for us to give you an exact start date as the titration period varies from patient to patient, making it difficult to assess how quickly you will move up the list.
-However, as we increase the capacity of our unit over the next few months, waiting times will reduce and we are doing everything in our power to get this process moving as quickly as possible.
+It is difficult for us to give you an exact start date as the titration period varies from patient to patient, making it difficult to assess how quickly you will move up the list.
+Please be assured we are doing everything we can to reduce our waiting times.

 Kate Bevan, Titration Team Lead